 Mr. Matson was appointed to the Commission in 1995 and went on to be elected to the Commission in 1996.
-In November, Jeff was reelected to another 6 year term which will expire December 31, 2017.
-He served as President to the Commission in 2011.
+In November 2011, Jeff was re-elected to another 6 year term which will expire December 31, 2017.
+He served as Secretary to the Commission in 2012.
 He graduated cum Laude in 1978 from Washington State University with a B. A. in Business Administration.
 He brings to the Commission 30 years of experience as a C.P.A..
-Since April of 1994, he has been owner/ manager of Jeffrey Matson, C.P.A., located in Sunnyside, Washington.
+Since April of 1994, he has been owner/manager of Jeffrey Matson, C.P.A., located in Sunnyside, Washington.
 He is a member of the American Institute of Certified Public Accountants and the Washington Society of Certified Public Accountants.
 Mr. Matson is active in community affairs including Kiwanis (where he served as Treasurer, Vice President and President for 3 terms) and has been involved with Clean-Tec (a private non-profit group serving the disabled) along with serving for three years as Treasurer of the Sunnyside Christian School Association Board.
+Last October, he completed a 2 year term on the Board of Directors of the Patriot Guard Riders (a nationwide not for profit which provides services to veterans and first responders) where he served as corporate Secretary.
 Mr. Matson takes an active role in local education matters.
 In January of 1998, Governor Locke appointed Mr. Matson to serve as the Port Industry Representative to the Community Economic Revitalization Board (CERB) for an unexpired term.
 He served on the CERB Board until September 2007.